 - You have any questions about surgery or anesthesia

-- You are not sure what medicines you should take or stop taking before surgery
+- You are not sure what medicines or doses of your medicines you should take or stop taking before surgery

 - You think that you have an infection